PiotrRynio/fullstack-event-list-app/README.md

 Running this project locally:

+1. Install Docker (version 3.7).
-1. Clone this project locally.
+2. Clone this project locally.
-2. Run `npm install` in your bash/command line.
+3. Run `npm install` in your bash/command line.
-3. Run `npm run start` in your bash/command line.
+4. Run `npm run start` in your bash/command line.
-4. Go to `http://localhost:3000` in your browser.
+5. Go to `http://localhost:3000` in your browser.

 Running tests: